vermilion00/spotify-repeater/README.md

 ![GUI_with_presets](https://github.com/vermilion00/spotify-repeater/blob/main/images/gui_with_presets.png)

 This uses my library [string_to_time](https://github.com/vermilion00/py-stringtotime) for the input.
 Accepted formats are hh:mm:ss.xxx and \_\_h \_\_m \_\_s \_\_\_ms, with and without spaces.
-> [!WARNING]
-> Make sure that Spotify is playing before starting this program up!